-Dyslexia is a specific type of learning disorder.
-Learning disorders involve problems in reading, mathematics, spelling, written expression or handwriting, and understanding or using verbal and nonverbal language (see Table: Common Specific Learning Disorders).
+Dyslexia is a specific type of learning disorder Overview of Learning Disorders Learning disorders are conditions that cause a discrepancy between potential and actual levels of academic performance as predicted by the person’s intellectual abilities.
+Learning disorders... read more .
+Learning disorders involve problems in reading, mathematics, spelling, written expression or handwriting, and understanding or using verbal and nonverbal language ( ).

 No definition of dyslexia is universally accepted; thus, incidence is undetermined.
-An estimated 15% of public school children receive special instruction for reading problems; about half of these children may have persistent reading disabilities.
+An estimated 15% of public school children receive special instruction for reading; about half of these children may have persistent reading difficulties.
 Dyslexia is identified more often in boys than girls, but sex is not a proven risk factor for developing dyslexia.

 The inability to learn derivational rules of printed language is often considered part of dyslexia.
 Affected children may have difficulty determining root words or word stems and determining which letters in words follow others.